 Disclaimer: This video is for educational and entertainment purposes only.
 Do not possess, distribute or consume illegal substances.
 Entheozen does not condone the use of illegal drugs and is not responsible for any risk, harm or legal repercussions you may experience after watching this video.

 Now you may or may not know that psychedelic compounds are making a comeback.
 Right now research and public interest in psychedelics like mushrooms and LSD is rapidly growing.
 Psychedelics were popularized in the 1960’s by the anti-war movement and then made illegal in 1970.
-Recently, psychedelics have reemerged as their potential as medicines, therapeutic agents and spiritual tools with professionals like Joe Rogan, Mike Tyson, Tim Ferris, Steven jobs, and Tony Robbins coming out about their psychedelic healing experiences.
+Recently, psychedelics have reemerged as their potential as medicines, therapeutic agents and spiritual tools with professionals like Joe Rogan, Mike Tyson, Tim Ferriss, Steve Jobs, and Tony Robbins coming out about their psychedelic healing experiences.

 One of the hottest topics right now is microdosing psychedelics.